Skip to content

 What if we already have engineers?

 Good.
 Keep them.
-I am not here to replace your team, I am here to make the calls they should not have to make alone, and to leave them stronger than I found them.
+My job is making the calls they should not have to make alone, and leaving them stronger than I found them.
 If you already have senior technical leadership that is working, then I am not the right fit.

 What happens when the 90 days end?